silverstripe/silverstripe-framework/docs/en/05_Contributing/15_Triage_Resources.md

 * [ ] The commit messages follow [the contribution guidelines](https://docs.silverstripe.org/en/4/contributing/code/#commit-messages)
 * [ ] The patch follows [the contribution guidelines](https://docs.silverstripe.org/en/4/contributing/code/)
 * [ ] New features are covered with tests (back-end with unit tests, front-end with Behat)
-* [ ] Any relevant User Help / Developer documentation is updated; for impactful changes, information is added to the changelog for the intended release
+* [ ] Any relevant User Help/Developer documentation is updated; for impactful changes, information is added to the changelog for the intended release
 * [ ] CI is green
 * [ ] At least one peer reviewer approved; no outstanding changes requested